fir-lang/fir/README.md

 - Compile-time monomorphisation

   Runtime polymorphism is possible via trait objects.
-By default polymorphic code is monomorhised in compile time.
+By default, polymorphic code is monomorphised at compile time.

   This allows efficient memory layout in types like `Vec`: `Vec[I32]` holds a memory with 32-bit integers, instead of a memory with pointers to boxed